lukrop/bms-server-scripts/README.md

 ## Thanks

-Thanks to sthalik for his patches to wine back in 2016.
+Thanks to [sthalik] for his initial patches to wine back in 2016.
+Thanks to my dear friend [lotherk] for quickly providing me wiht a test infrastructure with a decent bandwidth.

 ## License